HOGENT-Web/csharp/chapters/01/slides/presentation.md

 2. You write C&#35; code with the help of:
  - **B**ase **C**lass **L**ibrary
  - External packages downloaded from NuGet
- - Analysers provided by the Roslyn compiler
+ - Analyzers provided by the Roslyn compiler
 3. You build/compile the project into **D**ynamic **L**ink **L**ibraries using Roslyn
 4. Run the application using the **C**ommon **L**anguage **R**untime
 5. The CLR compiles code **J**ust **I**n **T**ime to machine code.